Beware of the smart device: Ways to stay private and safe

 Smart locks let you unlock doors with an app, so you can let in guests even when you’re not home.
 Burglars might try to hack the system, though it’s often easier for them to just break a window.

-As a precaution, disable any capabilities to unlock doors through a smart-speaker voice command, especially if you have prankster kids — or teens who might want to sneak someone in.
+As a precaution, disable any capabilities to unlock doors through a smart speaker voice command, especially if you have prankster kids — or teens who might want to sneak someone in.

 Though digital keys can be convenient for letting in guests and contractors, they can also leave a digital trail.
 In a child-custody dispute, for instance, your ex might subpoena the records to learn that you’ve been staying out late on school nights.
 If you rent and create a guest key that’s used daily, the landlord might suspect an unauthorized occupant.

-ABOUT THOSE TVS
+ABOUT THOSE TVs

 Many smart TVs and TV streaming devices come with mics for voice-activated playback controls and video search.
 That means having audio snippets transmitted over the internet.
 The same warnings for smart speakers apply here.